 3. Remove your PixInsight license file.

 Now you can run the PixInsight Core application to activate your new trial license with the new activation codes you have received.
 If necessary—for example, if you have to change or format your hard disk, or move your trial license to a different machine—, you can reactivate your license by following the steps described in FAQ 2.10.

 PixInsight installation packages for FreeBSD and Linux are gzip-compressed tar archives (.tar.gz).
 To install one of these archives, just extract its full contents on any directory, preferably on one located under your home directory.
 Then become root and run the installer program from a terminal.
 Normally you should just type "yes" and press Enter to accept the default settings.
-For complete information on the PixInsight Linux/UNIX installer program, see this forum post.
+Say './installer --help' for detailed information on command line arguments.

 Reboot your machine before installing a new version of PixInsight.
 Also check your computer thoroughly for viruses, Trojans, spyware and other malwares with a good, up-to-date virus protection software.
 This should not happen on a clean Windows installation.